x3ro/draft.sx/README.md

 Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-14-04), but using Python 3.
 Gunicorn server can be started using

     gunicorn --workers 3 --bind unix:draftsx.sock -m 007 draft:app

+[^meh-compass]: I wanted to keep it python-only, but the python tooling around SASS was just too cumbersome to use :(